Robinkumar1390/ASAPP/README.md

 🛫 ASAPP – Airline Customer Support Chatbot

 1️⃣ Problem Statement

-The goal of this project is to build a conversational AI system capable of providing natural, human-like responses to customer queries related to airline services.
+1)The goal of this project is to build a conversational AI system capable of providing natural, human-like responses to customer queries related to airline services.

-Unlike traditional bots with predefined responses, this system is designed to:
+2)Unlike traditional bots with predefined responses, this system is designed to:

-Understand open-ended inputs.
+3)Understand open-ended inputs.

-Maintain context across multiple turns.
+4)Maintain context across multiple turns.

-Ensure all replies adhere to airline-specific policies.
+5)Ensure all replies adhere to airline-specific policies.

 Key Objectives:

-Understand and respond to any airline-related customer message naturally.
+1)Understand and respond to any airline-related customer message naturally.

-Maintain conversation context and multi-turn dialogue for continuous interactions.
+2)Maintain conversation context and multi-turn dialogue for continuous interactions.

-Stay on topic and avoid off-topic or unsafe responses.
+3)Stay on topic and avoid off-topic or unsafe responses.

-Comply with airline policies in every reply.
+4)Comply with airline policies in every reply.

-Deliver responses with low latency for real-time usability.
+5)Deliver responses with low latency for real-time usability.

 Form the final layer of the customer support bot architecture — integrating natural language understanding, policy enforcement, and conversational flow management to create a human-like, policy-compliant support experience.